kate-hall/alexa-icomfort/README.md

 Smart Home Alexa Skills are very limited, temperature-wise, in what you can request.
 These intents are supported:

 ```
+"Alexa, what is the temperature of my [device name]?"
+"Alexa, what is [device name] set to?"
 "Alexa, set [device name] to [76] degrees"
 "Alexa, increase my [device name] temperature by [2] degrees"
 "Alexa, decrease my [device name] temperature by [2] degrees"